Sleep Disorders In Boise

 During sleep, the tongue, throat tissues and the muscles that line the airway relax causing the airway to narrow.
 As the air passes through the narrower airway the tissues vibrate against each other and create a snoring sound that can be quite loud during sleep.

-When you request treatment for common sleep disorders, snoring or sleep apnea we take a thorough medical history and evaluate the head, neck and throat to assess the severity of your condition.
+When you request treatment for common sleep disorders we take a thorough medical history and evaluate your head, neck and throat to assess the severity of your condition.
 This information is correlated with additional testing to establish an accurate diagnosis.
 We also work with your physician to determine the best treatment plan.
 If appropriate we can treat you with an oral appliance designed to help keep the airway open.
 We work with you and monitor your progress over a period of months to make the device is working properly and improving your snoring or sleep apnea and then we see you again once a year to check your progress.

 Depending on the severity of your sleep apnea you may require additional medical intervention with a CPAP breathing machine.
 We work in tandem with your medical doctor.